Bashar al-Assad: Presidency after Russian intervention (2015–2024)

 In the 2021 presidential elections held on 26 May, Assad secured his fourth 7-year tenure; by winning 95.2% of the eligible votes.
 The elections were boycotted by the opposition and SDF; while the refugees and internally displaced citizens were disqualified to vote; enabling only 38% of Syrians to participate in the process.
 Independent international observers as well as representatives of Western countries described the elections as a farce.
 United Nations condemned the elections for directly violating Resolution 2254; and announced that it has "no mandate".

 On 10 August 2021, the Second Hussein Arnous government was formed.
 Under Assad, Syria became a strong supporter of the 2022 Russian invasion of Ukraine and was one of the five countries that opposed the UN General Assembly resolution denouncing the invasion, which called upon Russia to pull back its troops.
 Three days prior to the invasion, Foreign Minister Faisal Mekdad was dispatched to Moscow to affirm Syria's recognition of Donetsk and Luhansk separatist republics.
 A day after the invasion, Bashar al-Assad praised the invasion as "a correction of history and a restoration of balance in the global order after the fall of the Soviet Union" in a phone call with Vladimir Putin.
+Syria became the first country after Russia to officially recognise the "independence and sovereignty" of the two breakaway regions in June 2022.
+Syria formally broke its diplomatic ties to Ukraine on 20 July 2022, citing the principle of reciprocity.